UgzSourceCode/web-portfolio/docs/PoC/002-Eslint-linter.md

-# Eslint ad linter and Prettier as formatter
+# Eslint as linter and Prettier as formatter
 [< Back to PoC's list](README.md)

 ## Link to ADR